how do I submit my artwork correctly?

-We would prefer open files so that we can prepare them properly for reproduction.
-It is important that used fonts and images are send as well so that the artwork is complete.
+Open files are preferred so that we can prepare them properly for reproduction.
+It is important that all used fonts and images are sent as well so that the artwork is complete.

 Adobe Creative Cloud 2022

-Our templates you will receive consist of a die cut which you have to put on top of your artwork.
+The templates you will receive from your contact person consist of a die cut, which you have to put on top of your artwork.
 The red lines are cutting lines and the purple lines are folding lines.

 It is very important to add ‘bleed’ to your artwork.
 This is an extra 3mm artwork that goes beyond the template.
-This will be cut off during production; it prevents white edges on your packaging.
+The bleed area will be cut off during production to prevent white edges on your packaging.

-The colors your artwork has to be set to CMYK (Cyan-Magenta-Yellow-Black).
-These are the printing colors for offset and digital printing.
-If you use RGB (monitor) colors, this will create unexpected results.
-PMS colors will be converted to CMYK also.
+The colours of your artwork have to be set to CMYK (Cyan-Magenta-Yellow-Black).
+These are the printing colours for offset and digital printing.
+If you use RGB (monitor) colours, this will create unexpected results.
+PMS colours will be converted to CMYK also.

 Cyan, magenta, yellow and Black

-Images and photo’s that are used in the artwork should at all times be 300 dpi on 100%.
+Images and photos that are used in the artwork should at all times be 300 dpi on 100%.
 Lower dpi will result in unsharp and pixelated images.
-Also the photo’s/pictures should be set as CMYK.
+The photos/pictures should also be set as CMYK.

-All the fonts that you’re using in your artwork should be sent separately.
+All fonts that you use in your artwork should be sent separately.
 You can also create outlines of your text.

-In this case you don’t have to send the fonts separately but no changes can be made anymore in the text.
+When you create outlines of the text, you don’t have to send the fonts separately but note that no changes can be made anymore in the text.
 The minimum font size is 3pt (dark text on a light background) and 4 pt (light text on a dark background).

 The minimum font height (!) for food supplements is 0,9 mm (Lowercase).
 This usually translates to 4,8 pt.

-All the text and important information on the artwork should be 3mm from the edge of the artwork.
-This is to make sure that no text is accidently cut of during production.
+All text and important information on the artwork should be 3mm from the edge of the artwork.
+The margin makes sure that no text is accidentally cut off during production.

-The boxes will be printed with an expiry date (if applies) and batch number in black.
-You will need to keep an area of approx. 22 x 10 mm clear so this can be used for this purpose.
-Usually it’s easiest under the EAN code.
+The boxes are printed with an expiry date (if applicable) and batch number in black.
+You will need to keep an area of approximately 22 x 10 mm clear where the coding can be placed.
+The most common and easiest place is under the EAN code.

-For the EAN code to read correctly there are a couple of rules to keep in mind.
+For the EAN code to read correctly, there are a couple of rules to keep in mind.
 At 100% the barcode is 37,29mm x 22,85mm.
 You can change the size but not larger than 200% or smaller than 70%.
-Also the scaling should always be uniform.
-If there is limited space in the design you can also you can make it shorter (see image).
-Make sure you leave about 10mm of bars.
-This should be enough to read.
-Always leave a big enough white area around the code and the preferred colour of the code is black.
+Also, the scaling should always be uniform.
+If there is limited space in the design, you can also shorten the barcode (see image).
+Make sure you leave about 10mm of bars to keep the barcode readable.
+Always leave a big enough white area around the code, and the preferred colour of the code is black.

-If you would like to glam up your design even more you have the possibility to use metallic colors.
-This is achieved by the use of cold foil on which we print normal colors.
-This creates a metallic color.
+If you would like to glam up your design even more, you have the possibility to use metallic colours.
+To achieve a metallic colour, cold foil is used on which we print normal colours.
 Create an extra layer in your artwork on the areas that you want metallic.
-Give these a spot-color with the name ‘coldfoil’ and set this to overprint.
-Do bare in mind that coldfoil makes colors look darker.
+Give these a spot-colour with the name ‘coldfoil’ and set this to overprint.
+Do bear in mind that coldfoil makes colours look darker.